eddyerburgh/blog/_posts/2016-01-28-how-to-buil-a-customizable-responsive-grid-with-sass.md

 layout: post
 status: publish
 published: true
-title: How to Build a Customizable Responsive Grid with SASS
+title: How to build a customizable responsive grid with SCSS
-description: Create a customizable responsive grid with SASS.
+description: Create a customizable responsive grid with SCSS.
 Learn the formula for a twelve column grid and how to use calculations to create a customizable grid
 wordpress_id: 40
 wordpress_url: http://www.eddyerburgh.com/?p=40
 date: '2016-01-28 22:45:30 +0000'